teagan75/School-of-Thaumaturgy/README.md

 # School-of-Thaumaturgy
+MAP is found on the CURSE launcher or you need to move it from the template folder to your saves.

 This modpack was designed for those who have little to no experience with Thaumcraft and is a fairly comprehensive walkthrough of Thaumcraft 4 plus a few of the more popular addons.
 A questbook is included to take you from basic Thaumcraft to Eldritch to Ichorium.
 I try to make the concepts of Thaumcraft as simple and straightforward as possible.

 You arrive at a school ready to begin your four year study in wizardry.
 Classrooms are designed to help you understand how to set up the large magical constructs needed.